'Struggle, struggle, struggle.' What new and expecting mothers are facing in Gaza

 There aren't many safe places for Abd Al-Razeq and other pregnant women to give birth in Gaza.
 If they can't make it safely to the few remaining hospital beds, they're likely to have their deliveries in crowded shelters.

-Arvind Das, who recently led a team of medics from the International Rescue Committee into Gaza, said that all across the enclave he witnessed women giving birth in overcrowded shelters.
+Arvind Das, who recently led a team of medics from the International Rescue Committee into Gaza, said that all across the enclave he witnessed women giving birth in overcrowded shelters, some with as many as 80,000 people crammed inside. .

 "There is no privacy.
 There is no dignity," he said, holding back tears.
 "You have literally 1.5 meters of space, and that's where pregnant women are meant to deliver the children."